deirdresm/Spherical/README.md

 ## ToDo

-1. Add per-maker animations
+1. ~~Add per-maker animations~~ Done as of 0.3.
 2. Fix the cruft marked in the code
-3. Pull in the unit and UI tests
+3. Incorporate Ensembles.
+4. Pull in the unit and UI tests, which may involve refactoring to make some things more testable.
+Slow on this because there are precious few good examples of tests online with projects using similar features, so learning this the hard way.
+5. Add a macOS target, and maybe also tvOS (this really requires more than watchOS can give, I believe).

 ## External dependencies

 None at this time.
 Note that I've moved to Ensembles for my main project, so likely this will require Ensembles at some point.
 However, there are issues I haven't yet debugged on that, so…it'll be a while.

+## Changelog

+**0.2 -> 0.3**

+Added per-maker animations.